Senate votes to place a $40,000 price cap on EV tax credit

 Earlier this week the Senate voted to place price and household-income caps on the federal EV tax credit, as part of the $3.5 trillion budget framework currently undergoing negotiations.

-An amendment introduction by Senator Deb Fischer (R-Neb.) would eliminate tax credits for vehicles costing more than $40,000, and for households with more than $100,000 of declared income, the Washington Post reported.
+The non-binding amendment introduced by Senator Deb Fischer (R-Neb.) proposed tax credits for vehicles costing more than $40,000, and for households with more than $100,000 of declared income.

-This and other budget measures must still be reconciled with the House of Representatives, but if enacted, a $40,000 price cap could greatly limit the number of households able to claim the credit.
+This and other budget measures must still be reconciled with the House of Representatives.
+But if this is a serious ceiling for many lawmakers, a $40,000 price cap could greatly limit the number of households able to claim the credit.

 However, a price cap also addresses one of the chief complaints about the EV tax credit—that it is a credit claimed mostly by the wealthy, as the lack of affordable options outside one or two vehicle type.